jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 [![GitHub release](https://img.shields.io/github/release/jvlflame/JAV-Sorter-javlibrary?style=flat-square)](https://github.com/jvlflame/JAV-Sorter-javlibrary/releases)
 [![Last commit](https://img.shields.io/github/last-commit/jvlflame/JAV-Sorter-javlibrary?style=flat-square)](https://github.com/jvlflame/Rename-JAV-files-javlibrary/commits/master)

-The sort_jav Python script sorts a folder of unsorted jav videos.
+The sort_jav Python script sorts and renames folder of unsorted jav videos.
 The script was written by [/u/Ohura](https://reddit.com/user/Ohura).
 The goal is help users sort all their jav content nice and easily.
 The Set-JAVNfo script will work in conjunction with sort_jav to create a functional nfo metadata file for easy import into Emby, Jellyfin, and/or Kodi.

 What it does is it takes a folder full of unsorted jav videos tagged with the video ID and sorts